redhat-developer/app-services-cli/docs/commands/rhoas_connector_build.md

 Build a configuration file by specifying a connector type.
 For a list of available connector types, use the "connector type list" command.

+The "connector build" command prompts you to provide values for the connector configuration properties.

-After you build a configuration file, you can create a Connectors instance by using the "connector create" command and providing the name of the configuration file that you built.
+After you build a configuration file, you can optionally edit it in a text editor.

+You can then create a Connectors instance by using the "connector create" command and providing the name of the configuration file that you built.

 ```